The Site Object

 One convenient feature of better-wordpress is the ability to define the structure of a returned post object on certain methods.

-In implimentation all this means is creating a string array of
+In practice this simply means creating a string array of

 WP_Post members you want returned.
 For example, if I only want to get the